Sardines vs Salmon: A Complete Comparison

 Sardines and Salmon Costs

 When purchasing salmon or sardines, be sure to check the label to see if it is wild-caught, farm raised, whole or boneless and skinless.
-Therefore, which is more expensive, canned sardines or canned salmon?
+These varieties make a difference with price.

 Canned wild salmon is more expensive than canned wild sardines.
 The average cost for wild canned salmon is 0.70¢ per ounce while the average cost for wild canned sardines is 0.66¢ per ounce.